Friday, 2 November 2012

 And going beyond the Torre dos Frades to the east, just before you reach a small t-junction and a traditional windmill on a height, exactly at the place called Horta, there is a long low white house that is lived in by someone I have made a friend, but whom perhaps I shall betray.

 This unexpected small region fascinates me.
 And why?
 What really can lie here?
 In the café in Fonte Santa I am served in silence.
 They have never heard of the Virgin of Fonte Santa, or say they have not.
-Then I walk owards the places I have mentioned.
+They have no idea about Madeleine McCann, or say they have not.
+Then I walk on towards the places I have mentioned.
 Cars drive past me at speed.
 The houses sizzle in the sun.
 The dogs bark and rush to the gates.
 If they come out, I have to stop.
 But in the real country roads I never see a soul.
+No one.

 Wintering in the Algarve

-I once had a friend in London - although he wasn't a friend really, more a failed writer I had taken up - whose house (dark, dusty and reminiscent of something from the Victorian age) contained an extensive private library.
-One small shelf in it was devoted to books about "wintering abroad".
-These had mainly been written in the Edwardian era or in the 1920s, and reassured anxious rentiers of both sexes that neither Nice nor Bordighera, nor any of their rival places of resort, presented excessive perils for English gentlefolk.
+I once had a friend in London - although he wasn't a friend really, more a failed writer - whose house (dark, dusty and reminiscent of something from the Victorian age) contained an extensive private library.
+One small shelf contained books about "wintering abroad".
+These had mainly been written in the Edwardian era or the 1920s, and reassured anxious rentiers of both sexes that neither Nice nor Bordighera, nor their rival places of resort, presented perils for English gentlefolk.

 Times had changed when I used to go to lunch with "the aesthete", as I called him.
 Bordighera was no longer in fashion, and neither he nor I were rentiers, although we might as well have been, since we were both funding our lifestyles by running up enormous debts.
 Mine were all to the Royal Bank of Scotland in the form of mortgage, overdraft, credit card and loan.
 But he had a whole stack of plastic which he sometimes used to flip through with his fingers, as if shuffling a pack of playing-cards.